High-density storage for Bayer, a leading global agricultural company

 “With the semi-automated Pallet Shuttle system from Mecalux, we’ve gained in warehousing capacity, in efficiency when storing and dispatching pallets, and in operator safety,” says Prunel.

 Prunel also explains Bayer’s reasons for relying on Mecalux: “In a market where you find similar storage solutions, we chose Mecalux because, right from the start, there was trust between our team and theirs.
-Mecalux’s on-the-ground analysis and support work was also a factor, with many ideas and proposals exchanged to tailor the solution to our needs.”
+Mecalux’s on-the-ground analysis and support work were also factors, with many ideas and proposals exchanged to tailor the solution to our needs.”

 High-density storage